 To find out, we spoke with a running coach and American Council of Exercise (ACE)-certified personal trainer extraordinaire and ran more than 20 miles to test five different apps.
 Runkeeper is our top pick for its all-around usefulness, easy customization, and pre-programmed runs.
 But it’s not the only one worth loading on your phone.

-Here’s the TL;DR on how the best running apps stacked up:
+Here’s the TL;DR on how the best running fitness apps stacked up:

 - Runkeeper (Top Pick)